kubevirt/user-guide/docs/compute/numa.md

 GuestMappingPassthrough will pass through the node numa topology to the guest.
 The topology is based on the dedicated CPUs which the VMI got assigned from the kubelet via the CPU Manager.
-It can be requested by setting `spec.domain.cpu.guestMappingPassthrough` on the VMI.
+It can be requested by setting `spec.domain.cpu.numa.guestMappingPassthrough` on the VMI.

 Since KubeVirt does not know upfront which exclusive CPUs the VMI will get from the kubelet, there are some limitations: